htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    address specified by ``$(CONDOR_ADMIN)`` with an obituary letting the administrator know that the daemon died, the cause of death (which signal or exit status it exited with), and (optionally) the last few entries from that daemon’s log file.
+    address specified by ``$(CONDOR_ADMIN)`` with an obituary letting the administrator know that the daemon died, the cause of death (which signal or exit status it exited with), and (optionally) the last few entries from that daemon's log file.
 If you want obituaries, set this macro to ``True``.

 ``OBITUARY_LOG_LENGTH`` :index:`OBITUARY_LOG_LENGTH`